Vessel tracking working group terms of reference

-The operation of the working group will consist of regular meetings via online meeting platforms (i.e. Microsoft Teams) or in person where resources allow.
+The operation of the working group will consist of regular meetings via online meeting platforms (i.e. Teams), or in person where resources allow.

-Fisheries Queensland will prepare the agenda, including an opportunity at the start of each meeting for members to raise concerns, and supporting documents 14 days ahead of each meeting.
+Fisheries Queensland will endeavour to prepare the meeting agenda and supporting documents 7 days ahead of each meeting.
 Review of these documents will be required prior to the meeting in order to participate effectively.

-Fisheries Queensland will publish the communiqué online within three days of the meeting and notify other stakeholders of its publication.
-Within 14 days of the meeting, Fisheries Queensland will prepare meeting notes and circulate them to members, allowing 14 days for member comments before being finalised.
+Fisheries Queensland will endeavour to prepare and circulate the Communique for feedback from the working group members within 7 days of the meeting.
+Confirmed communique will then be published online.
+Fisheries Queensland will endeavour to prepare meeting notes and circulate them to members within 7 days of the meeting.
 Where required, action items will be followed up by Fisheries Queensland to seek to resolve them and any operational issues tabled by the working group ahead of the following meeting.

 Sensitive information and non-disclosure

 In general industry members are encouraged to share information and consult with their peers and networks to assist the Working Group to appreciate and understand a range of industry and stakeholder views.